Shreeya-Kamtikar/salary-prediction/README.md

-# In this simple project, the following aspects have been explored:
-# 1. Data representation
-# 2. Model training
-# 3. Streamlit
+this project explores simple features of data representation and model training using streamlit